 On December 20, Welles wrote, "Preston King called at my house this evening and gave me particulars of what had been said and done at the caucuses of the Republican Senators,—of the surprise he felt when he found the hostility so universal against Seward, and that some of the calmest and most considerate Senators were the most decided; stated the course pursued by himself, which was frank, friendly, and manly.
 He was greatly pleased with my course, of which he had been informed by Seward and the President in part; and I gave him some facts which they did not.
 Blair tells me that his father's views correspond with mine, and the approval of F.P.
 Blair and Preston King gives me assurance that I am right."22

-Less than two months later, the New York State Legislature replaced King with Edwin D. Morgan.
+Less than two months later in February 1863, the New York State Legislature replaced King with Edwin D. Morgan.
 King's replacement was not necessarily foreordained.
 New York Tribune editor Horace Greeley, attorney Dudley D. Field, and New York Mayor George Opdyke all wanted the Senate nomination.
 "We offered to reelect King, if they would consent," political boss Thurlow Weed wrote John Bigelow, the U.S. Consul in Paris.
 When the trio declined to withdraw, Republicans selected outgoing Governor Morgan as their candidate.

 King friend Gideon Welles wrote that "I know of no one who can, just at this time, make good the place of King.
 He has been cheated and deceived.
 The country sustains a loss in his retirement.
 He is honest, faithful, unselfish, and earnestly patriotic."25 Out of office, King continued to give the President advice, writing him in July 1863 to urge continuation of military conscription: